Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Examining the Values of and

 \textbf{Training only BatchNorm sparsifies activations.} So far, we have focused solely on the role of $\gamma$.
 However, $\gamma$ works collaboratively with $\beta$ to change the distribution of normalized pre-activations.
 It is challenging to describe the effect of $\beta$ due to its additive role; for example, while many $\beta$ values are also close to zero when training only BatchNorm (Appendix \ref{app:all-distrs}), this does not necessarily disable features.
 To understand the joint role of $\gamma$ and $\beta$, we study the behavior of the activations themselves.
 In Figure \ref{fig:disabled}, we plot the fraction of ReLU activations for which $\Pr[\mathrm{activation} = 0] > 0.99$ across all test examples and all pixels in the corresponding activation maps. \footnote{For some features, this is also the fraction of batch-normalized pre-activations that are $\leq 0$ (i.e., that will be eliminated by the ReLU).
 However, at the end of a residual block, the batch-normalized pre-activations are added to the skip connection before the ReLU, so even if $\gamma = 0$, the activation may be non-zero.} When training only BatchNorm, 28\% to 39\% of activations are disabled, meaning $\gamma$ and $\beta$ indeed sparsify activations in practice.
 In contrast, when all parameters are trainable, no more than 10\% (CIFAR-10) and 2\% (ImageNet) of activations are disabled according to this heuristic.
 These results support our hypothesis of the different roles that small values of $\gamma$ play in these two training settings.
 When only training BatchNorm, we see small values of $\gamma$ and entire activations disabled.
 However, when all parameters are trainable, few activations are disabled even though a large fraction of $\gamma$ values are small in deeper and wider networks, suggesting that these parameters still play a role in the learned representations.

+\textbf{Context in the literature.} \citet{mehta2019implicit} also find that feature-level sparsity emerges in CNNs when trained with certain combinations of optimizers and regularization.
+They measure this sparsity in a manner similar to ours: the per-feature activations and $\gamma$ values. \citeauthor{mehta2019implicit} only study standard training (not training only BatchNorm).
+In this context, they find much higher levels of sparsity (sometimes higher than 50\%) than we do (less than 5\% in all cases we consider), despite the fact that our threshold for $\gamma$ to represent a pruned feature is 10x higher (i.e., we sparsify more features).
+This may indicate that the behaviors \citeauthor{mehta2019implicit} observe in their ``BasicNet'' setting (a 7-layer ConvNet for CIFAR) and VGG setting (it appears they use the ImageNet version of VGG, 500x larger than ResNet-20 and very overparameterized for CIFAR-10) may not hold in general.

+In their theoretical analysis of BatchNorm, \citet{luo2018towards} find that one of its effects is \emph{$\gamma$ decay}---a data-dependent L2 penalty on the $\gamma$ terms in BatchNorm.
+This observation may provide insight into why we find per-feature sparsity when training only BatchNorm in Section \ref{sec:representation}: by freezing all other parameters at their initial values, it is possible that our networks behave according to \citeauthor{luo2018towards}'s assumptions and that $\gamma$ decay may somehow encourage sparsity (although it is not subject to sparsity-inducing L1 regularization).

-\textbf{Summary.} In this section, we compared the internal representations of the networks when training all parameters and training only \batchnorm{}.
-When training only \batchnorm{}, we found $\gamma$ to have a larger variance and a spike at 0 and that BatchNorm was disabling entire features.
+\textbf{Summary.} In this section, we compared the internal representations of the networks when training all parameters and training only the affine parameters $\gamma$ and $\beta$ in \batchnorm{}.
+When training only \batchnorm{}, we found $\gamma$ to have a larger variance and a spike at 0 and that $\gamma$ was learning to disable entire features.
 When all parameters were trainable, we found that $\gamma$ values became smaller in wider and deeper networks but activations were not disabled, which implies that these parameters still play a role in these networks.